 Nomi Teutsch grew up in a vibrant, diverse neighborhood in Northwest Philadelphia.
 Through June 2012 she is serving as a Faiths Act Fellow of The Tony Blair Faith Foundation at UNITED SIKHS.
 In that role she has worked to mobilize a diverse set of New York City faith communities to take inspired action on the Millennium Development Goals.
 Since September 2011, Nomi has initiated and managed a variety of creative interfaith campaigns and events, including: The Spring of Solidarity Campaign, Interfaith Diwan, Interfaith Women’s Social Justice Book Group and Debate in the Neighborhood, a youth debate project that brings together Muslim, Sikh and Hindu high schoolers in Queens.
 Nomi will have the opportunity to translate her interfaith work in the U.S to the Israeli sphere through her work at the Interreligious Coordinating Council in Israel (ICCI).

 Nomi has spent time in Israel as both a student and an activist.
-She has worked with a number of non-profit organisations including the Center for Constitutional Rights, Encounter, J Street and Shining Hope for Communities.
+She has worked with a number of non-profit organizations including the Center for Constitutional Rights, Encounter, J Street and Shining Hope for Communities.
 As a volunteer, she has worked with incarcerated women in Connecticut as well as led campus activism around issues of violence against women.
 She graduated Phi Beta Kappa from Wesleyan University in 2011 with High Honors in Philosophy.